Home

 Graphic Organizers focus on the following:

-You can simply print out these graphic organizers and distribute.
-(This version is also included in Google Slides - Text boxes already created!)
+✅ You can simply print out these graphic organizers and distribute.
+(Also included in Google Slides - Text boxes already created!)

-Also included is a “PowerPoint version” of the Tone Graphic Organizers with visually appealing fun clipart and fonts – UNEDITABLE – due to copyright purposes.
+✅ Also included is a “PowerPoint version” of the Mood Graphic Organizers with visually appealing fun clipart and fonts – UNEDITABLE – due to copyright purposes.
 They contain the same exact content in the printable/worksheets.
 PowerPoint version is also included in GOOGLE SLIDES - Text boxes already created!

 Lesson plans are not included.
 These graphic organizers can be used in addition to your own lesson plans and in such a way that best meets the needs of your students.